Friendships in Sobriety

 Introduction

 Something I didn’t realize at first was just how much my friendships would change once I got sober.
 People I thought were friends were really just drinking buddies.
-They weren’t the people I could confide in or call when I truly needed help—they were just people to get drunk with.
+They weren’t the people I could confide in or call when I truly needed help—they were just people I used to drink with.

-This isn’t about judgment—most people who drank with me weren’t “bad friends.”
+This isn’t about judgment—most people who drank with me weren’t bad people.
 It’s simply that with change comes growth.

 1. How Relationships Shift When You Get Sober